Last Updated on April 19, 2021

 Read on to find out more about the travel entry requirements of Jordan’s Reopening to tourism.

 On August 21, Kyrgyzstan has officially reopened its borders for tourism.
 Currently, the country is allowing visitors from 31 countries to visit.
-There is no mandatory quarantine or testing for all visitors for now, although the government might recommend PCR testing.
+There is no mandatory quarantine or testing for all visitors for now, although the government requires negative PCR testing results 72 hours upon arrival.
 All arriving passengers will be subjected to health screening.
 If symptoms are detected, they may be required to quarantine.

 Here’s everything you need to know about the reopening of Kyrgyzstan for tourism.